Jesús Ferreira: Loan to Tulsa Roughnecks FC

+Seattle Sounders FC

+On January 8, 2025, Ferreira was signed to a three-year contract by Seattle Sounders FC after a trade with FC Dallas for winger Léo Chú and up to $2.3 million in general allocation money over a two-year period.
+The rights to a future international transfer fee for Ferreira would also be split between Seattle and Dallas.
+He contributed five assists in his first fifteen matches with Seattle, but was unable to score a goal.
+Ferreira's first goal came on May 28 in a 1–0 win against San Diego FC a few days after his daughter was born.

 International career

 Prior to obtaining United States citizenship, Ferreira attended United States Soccer Federation youth camps.
 In 2016, Ferreira was called up to the United States under-17 squad.
+He became a US citizen in December 2019.

 In 2019, Ferreira received a call-up to the United States under-23 team ahead of qualifying games for the 2020 Summer Olympics.
-After that had been postponed due to Covid, he was called up again to the 2020 CONCACAF Men's Olympic Qualifying Championship team.
+After that had been postponed due to the COVID-19 pandemic, he was called up again to the 2020 CONCACAF Men's Olympic Qualifying Championship team.
 The team would fail to qualify for the Olympics.

 Ferreira made his first senior U.S. camp in January 2020.
 On February 1, 2020, he made his senior international debut for the United States in its friendly against Costa Rica.
 On January 31, 2021, Ferreira scored his first and second goals at that level and was named Man of the Match in a game following his second January camp with the senior team.

-On June 10, 2022, Ferreira scored his first international hat-trick by scoring four goals against Grenada during the 2022–23 CONCACAF Nations League.
+On June 10, 2022, Ferreira scored his first international hat-trick by scoring four goals against Grenada in a 5–0 victory during his 2022–23 CONCACAF Nations League A campaign.
+He has been nicknamed "Pirate of the Caribbean" for his history of high-scoring games against national teams in the Caribbean area.

+Ferreira was a member of the United States' roster for the 2022 FIFA World Cup, appearing once at the tournament in the 3–1 round of 16 loss to the Netherlands on December 3, 2022.

+On June 28, 2023, Ferreira scored his second international hat-trick with three goals in a 6–0 victory over St. Kitts and Nevis during the 2023 CONCACAF Gold Cup in the second round of the group stage, eliminating the Sugar Boys from the tournament.
+He completed his third international hat-trick in the following match, a 6–0 victory against Trinidad and Tobago, making him the first United States men's player to score hat-tricks in consecutive matches.

+He went on to score the equalizer against Panama in the 2023 CONCACAF Gold Cup semifinals in the 105th minute on July 12, 2023, but missed the first kick in the penalty shootout, where the United States lost 2–3.
+Ferreira was awarded the Golden Boot for scoring seven goals, the most of any player in the tournament.